 - When runes are combined they create what is known as runewords.

-Crafting will once again play its part in Diablo IV which means collecting crafting materials for creating weapons and upgrades.
+Crafting will once again play its part in Diablo 4 which means collecting crafting materials for creating weapons and upgrades.
 Materials can be collected by killing enemies, undertaking quests, and inside objects such as chests.